6 Misconceptions about Term Insurance you may not believe!

 Truth: Riders are short-cuts designed for those who don’t want to spend time and effort getting a comprehensive cover.
 They aren’t exactly ‘way cheaper’ - maybe just a little; but, come with several limitations that make them a lazy investment compared to buying specialized covers available in both cases.
 The exception is the riders for Waiver of Premium in Critical Illness or Waiver of Premium in Disability - which is highly recommended and very useful.

-Note: - For Critical Illness coverage, it is 'ideal' to buy a seperate cover.
+Note: - For Critical Illness coverage, it is 'ideal' to buy a separate cover.
 But - such covers can get very expensive.
 As the next best alternative, you should opt for a cost-effective - Comprehensive Critical Illness Rider (Not accelerated) along with your Term Insurance policy.

 Misconception 4: I’ve picked the insurer with the best claim settlement ratio.
 This guarantees that my family gets the claim amount!

 Truth: The Claim Settlement Ratio only gives the percentage of the number of claims settled to the total number of claims the company received in a given financial year.
 It doesn’t speak anything about the quality of the claims experience or the percentage value of claims that are settled by the insurer.
 Often, this ratio is calculated across many products and might not accurately reflect the fraction of term insurance claims paid alone.
 Don’t depend on just this ratio to make your decision.
-Only ensuring you have made the correct disclosures and declarations while buying the policy guarantee that your claim will get paid.

 Misconception 5: I’ll pick a cover amount that’s 20x my current annual salary.
 I should be sorted.

 Truth: This is a thumb rule, and like all other thumb rules, has limitations.
 The term insurance cover amount that your family needs depends entirely on your lifestyle, commitments, and future plans.
 You will need to make a detailed list of all your short-term and long-term plans that need expenditure, and all the investments and savings you have (with risk factored in), and decide on this amount.
-A detailed calculation with illustrated examples for this are available in our recently launched eBook - The Ridiculously Simple Guide to Term Insurance - that you can download for free here.
+A detailed calculation with illustrated examples for this are available in our recently launched eBook - The Ridiculously Simple Guide to Term Insurance - that you can download for free.
 Once you follow all instructions, you can just not go wrong!

 Misconception 6: My wife will get all my term insurance claim amount, directly, and she can decide if she wants to pay the creditors